My tornado memoir – “Twisted” was released on 05/22/12! click here for more details, or to purchase!

 It feels like any time we take a step forward on anything (finally getting a roof!), more stuff gets destroyed.
 I can’t tell you how sick I am of my stuff getting destroyed at this point.
 I’m not even big on people TOUCHING my stuff, it feels like an invasion.

 This?
-This is bullshit.
+This is nonsense.
 All of it.
 I don’t even know how to wrap my head around any of it.

 I don’t doubt that the workers will have to replace the window.
 The roofing company has been great to deal with, and have been nothing but understanding and agreeable when we brought up the plants and window.
 It’s just more the… how do I even put this without sounding silly?